Belau Air

-Belau Air is a Palauan airline with its headquarters in Koror City.
+Belau Air, Inc. is a Palauan airline with its headquarters in Koror City.
 Belau Air is the only air carrier operating solely throughout the island nation of Palau, having its hub at Roman Tmetuchl International Airport in the state of Airai nearby the country's main city and former capital Koror.
-Belau Air currently owns only one small plane, a Cessna 150, which can hold one passenger.
+Belau Air currently owns only one small plane, a modified Cessna 206, which can hold up to five passengers.
 The service makes daily flights to the Palauan states of Peleliu and Angaur, both of which are small island communities southwest of the State of Koror.
 The plane is also used for tourism and offers tours throughout Palau's Rock Islands.
 The airline does not travel internationally, and other airlines are used to travel into and out of Palau.

-Shuttle service is provided to transport passengers from the Roman Tmetuchl International Airport in Airai to Koror.
+The Airline provides a Shuttle Service to transport passengers from the Roman Tmetuchl International Airport in Airai to Koror.